digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/getting_started.rst

 One important observation is that you cannot list the uploaded DARs on the domain ``mydomain``.
 You will simply get an error if you run ``mydomain.dars.list()``.
-This is due the fact that the domain does not know anything about Daml or smart contracts.
-All the contract code is only executed by the involved participants on a need to know basis and needs to be explicitly enabled by them.
+This is due the fact that the sync domain does not know anything about Daml or smart contracts.
+All the contract code is only executed by the involved participants on a need-to-know basis and needs to be explicitly enabled by them.

 Now you are ready to actually start running smart contracts using Canton.